RJGY/PlexMediaManager/README.md

 3. run commands

 ## TODO
+- need to be able to play whole playlists
+- add autoplay feature
 - Create list of songs downloaded and location in discord so no duplicates by saving to txt file
 - Scan media on server and check whats there. then make sure not to download duplicates.
 - Bot webscraper.